windytan/redsea/README.md

         $ ./configure
         $ make

-To update with the newest changes and recompile:
+To later update with the newest changes and recompile:

         $ git pull
         $ make clean